 The Problem With the Single ANPR Solution

 Many software manufacturers offer a single solution – or a limited number of solutions – for all fields of use.
 There is no room for customization or tailor-made variants.
-Automatic Number-Plate Recognition (also known as License Plate Recognition or Automatic License-Plate Recognition) is performed by a software product that is often treated as single and unchangeable.
-Instead, Carmen® ANPR Image, an original product developed and manufactured by Adaptive Recognition, has a number of versions – ANPR engines – optimized for a specific region or country.
+Automatic Number-Plate Recognition (also known as LPR for License Plate Recognition or ALPR for Automatic License-Plate Recognition) is performed by a software product that is often treated as single and unchangeable.
+Instead, Carmen® Cloud, an original product developed and manufactured by Adaptive Recognition, has many versions – ANPR engines – optimized for a specific region or country.

 This article is going to examine the pros and cons of general vs country-specific ANPR engines and consider the advantages and potentials of tailor-made ANPR software varieties – specifically developed for a particular company, location, or project.